Koukyosyumei/PoL/README.md

 # PoL

 PoL is a tutorial-driven project aiming to formalize and verify core blockchain concepts, such as consensus mechanisms, data availability, and trustless computation, using the Lean theorem prover.
+This project largely relies on Professor Tim Roughgarden's [great lecture](https://timroughgarden.org/s25/) at Columbia University.

 |Type|Name|||
 |---|---|---|---|